dyang21/dyang21.github.io/_pages/about.md

 🔍 **Curiosity & Creation:**

-Apart from my professional engagements, my natural curiosity has led me to develop several personal projects.
+In addition to my professional engagements, I am an ardent developer and IT enthusiast.

 From creating a [virtual home lab](https://dyang21.github.io/portfolio/portfolio-2/) to building a robust [continuous data integration/deployment system](https://github.com/dyang21/Continuous-Data-Integration-System) I am passionate about tackling challenging projects within the realm of software engineering and IT.

 My dedication to these endeavors reflects my commitment to mastering and excelling in these closely interconnected fields.

 🏆 **Certifications & Awards:**